 - 1. Section 3 workers make up 25% of the total number of labor hours worked by all workers; and - 2.
 Targeted Section 3 Workers make up 5% of the total number of labor hours worked by all workers.
 The 5% of Targeted Section 3 Workers is included as part of the overall 25% threshold.

-NLIHC and other advocates commented that the benchmark of 5% for Targeted Section 3 Workers was far too low; at least 15% was recommended.
-HUD indicates that it will review benchmarks every three years and adjust if appropriate.
+NLIHC and other advocates commented that the

+benchmark of 5% for Targeted Section 3 Workers was far too low; at least 15% was recommended.
+A separate Federal Register notice on September 29, 2020 stated that FPM will review benchmarks every three years and adjust if appropriate.
+On October 5, 2023, a new Federal Register notice announced that FPM would not update the benchmark for because FPM could not obtain sufficient labor hour data to support changing the 2020 benchmark.
+The notice stated that another notice regarding an update to the Section 3 benchmark would be made no later than three years from October 5, 2023.